chriscomeau/DailyWallpaper/README.md

 * Skyriser Media, 2012
 * Objective-C / Swift
 * TodayWidget extension
+* REST connection to custom PHP API
-* ...
+* Image caching

 **Note**: This project is for reference only and does not compile.
-Some image/sound assets and libraries were removed.
+Some image/sound/API assets and libraries were removed.

 ##### Links